TheRenegadeCoder/sample-programs/README.md

 Sample Programs in Every Language is a project run by myself, Jeremy Grifski, as a part of my website, [The Renegade Coder][10].
 If you're looking to support The Renegade Coder, check out my [list of ways you can grow the site][11].

-As a bit of a summary, here are a few links you can use to support this project:
+To summarize, here are a few links you can use to support this project:

 - Subscribe to the The Renegade Coder
   - [Patreon][7]